gknowles/dimcli/README.md

   that are:
   - default constructible
   - copyable
-  - assignable from std::string, have an istream extraction operator, or have a specialization of Cli\::fromString\<T>() for their type
+  - assignable from string, have an istream extraction operator, or have a specialization of Cli\::fromString\<T>() for their type
 - help generation
 - option definitions can be scattered across multiple files
 - git style subcommands